codingfriend1/meanbase/readme.md

 ## Features

 #### Good SEO
 Meanbase provides a personal Prerender server for good SEO without having to pay the prerender service.
+If you want to use your own personal server set the environment variable in your `meanbase.env` to `PRERENDER_TOKEN=local`.
+Otherwise, set it to the token you received from prerender.io.

 #### Automatic SSL.
 Meanbase use Let's Encrypt to automatically provide SSL free for your application by just setting environment variables.

-#### Cheap to maintain
-Meanbase can run on a $5/Month digitalocean.com docker server.

 # Getting Started